AMfalme/loan-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.0.

 ## Development server
+This project runs using node version `v17.2.0`

+if you are using nvm to manage your node versions, run `node use v17.2.0`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.